 notify the MCO by posting a copy to TxMedCentral; and

-notify Enrollment Resolution Services (ERS) by emailing HPO_Star_Plus@hhsc.state.tx.us.
+notify Enrollment Resolution Services (ERS) by email.

 PSU staff must coordinate with staff and providers, as appropriate, to ensure the current 1915(c) Waiver services end the day before enrollment in the STAR+PLUS HCBS program.